Orlando Garage Door Services

 Often, cleaning the sensors helps the door work right again.
 But sometimes, you need extra help.
 A trained technician can figure out and fix more complex issues.

-We’ll look at potential problems with the remote or keypad next.
+We’ll look at other problems next.

 If your garage door isn’t opening, the remote or keypad might have a problem.
 First, check if their batteries need changing.
 If the battery is dead, put in a new one.
 Always use the right battery as the manual says.